jentery/dh150/index.md

 ## Text in Fiction

-This module focuses on the use of typefaces, links, rules, and menus in fiction.
+This module focuses on the use of typefaces, links, rules, and theatre of mind in fiction.

 ### R 9 March